guyellis/lalog/README.md

 sequence, to the destination if any of the log calls triggers a write.
 This flag is called `isTransient` because typically you will only use it for short lived transient loggers.
 The typical use case is when you attach a logger to the `req`/`request` object in a web request.
-You would then probably call the logger with trace, info and warn calls that would not be written if you level is set to `error`.
-If `error()` is called you also would want all the previous logs to be written so that you can see what happened before the `error()` was called.
+You would then probably call the logger with trace, info and warn calls that would not be written if your level is set to `error`.
+If `error()` is called you would also want all the previous logs to be written so that you can see what happened before the `error()` was called.
 The `isTransient` flag causes the logger to store all of those logs and write then in this scenario.
   - More notes on `isTransient`